All Episodes

 It is Democrats and independents that account for his drop.

-They probably call McCain, I'm sure he said he approves.
+I'm sure he said he approves.

-And I'm sure Coley called Colin Powell, I'm sure he said he approves of the way Obama's doing things.
+I'm sure he said he approves of the way Obama's doing things.

-Six points, six points uh from Democrats and independents.
+Six points from Democrats and Independents.

 Okay, back to the phones.

-We go to uh Cheshire, Connecticut.
+We go to Cheshire, Connecticut.

-John, thank you for holding, and welcome to the EIB network.
+John, thank you for holding and welcome to the EIB network.

-Uh second time ditto's from Cheshire.
+Hey, Rush, second time Dittos from Cheshire.

 Thank you.